holochain/file-storage-zome/README.md

 - `storeFile(bytes: UInt8Array): string | Error` - returns the address of the manifest as a string
 - `getFile(address: string): UInt8Array | Error` - given the manifest address returns the restructured chunks

+## Contributing

+We follow the "fork-and-pull" Git workflow.

+    Fork the repo on GitHub
+    Clone the project to your own machine
+    Commit changes to your own branch
+    Push your work back up to your fork
+    Submit a Pull request so that we can review your changes

+NOTE: Be sure to merge the latest from "upstream" before making a pull request